-His most memorable case was an Option Agreement concerning an M25 service area which lasted for some 12 years.
+His most memorable case was acting for a landowner on the grant of an Option Agreement concerning an M25 service area which lasted for some 12 years between exchange and completion!

 Simon is a barrister within the Dispute Resolution department having been called to the bar in 1987.
 He was a tenant in chambers in the Middle Temple for ten years where he had a broad practice in general commercial and civil litigation before increasingly specialising in property litigation.
 Before he joined Hart Brown in June 2012 he was in private practice in central London.